-Elementary students should not be in possession of a cell phone or similar device during the school day.
+Elementary students should not use electronic communication devices at any point during the school day.
 Violations of this policy at the elementary level will be handled on a case-by-case basis.

 DRUG AND ALCOHOL POLICY

 Maintaining drug-free schools is important in establishing an appropriate learning environment for the district's students.
 Unless otherwise specified in this policy, the possession, use, sale, distribution, and/or being under the influence of illicit drugs, similar toxic substances, controlled substances, and/or alcohol by students at school, on or in school property, or at school sponsored activities or events is prohibited.